1. Introduction

 1. Global Dashboard statistics overview

-• Informational risks.
+Here are some examples of charts generated from comparisons of different analyses. * Informational risks.
 The stats represents comparison of the informational risks of all the available analyzes.

 • Operational risks.
 The stats represents comparison of the operational risks of all the available analyzes.